sourcegraph/handbook/content/strategy-goals/strategy/batch-changes/index.md

 ### Discoverability

-Getting the most out of our product can take time as you get up to speed with what’s possible, and Code Graph features can feel disconnected.
+Getting the most out of our product can take time as you get up to speed with what’s possible, and our features can feel disconnected.
 We want to make it easier for users to understand how Batch Changes and other Sourcegraph features can help with use cases.

 Success here means creating end-to-end usage paths that use Batch Changes as well as other features.